 The disadvantage is that the image degrades over time, so direct thermal (DT) labels are primarily used for short-term use.
 DT labels will fade or brown with age and will even turn black if exposed to heat or strong sunlight.

-thermal printer, however, is inkless.
+A thermal printer, however, is inkless.
 They use heat to print images on the paper, which eliminates the need to spend money on ink cartridges and printing ribbons that tend to run out of ink at exactly the wrong time.
 By eliminating the need to replenish ink supplies, retailers save big on operational costs.